Occupational Therapy (OTD): Admission Requirements

 Students accepted into the occupational therapy program must complete a criminal background check.
 Students who have certain types of information in their criminal background checks may be ineligible to complete fieldwork rotations in specific facilities and may be ineligible for state licensure or national registry or certification.

-Rush University and the OT program are committed to creating a class environment that mirrors our diverse community and supports access and inclusion among our students.
+RUSH University and the OT program are committed to creating a class environment that supports and promotes access and inclusion among our students.
 While all candidates must meet posted minimum admissions criteria, candidates with any of the following factors indicated on their OTCAS application are given additional consideration towards interview and admission to the program, to be reviewed on a case-by-case basis: